 Again, creating a collaborative, open and inclusive virtual work environment requires everyone, leaders in particular, to first listen to their colleagues.

-Leaders and managers need to be approachable, open to communicate and they need to offer support to their people.
+One of the key learnings from the crisis is that leaders and managers need to be approachable, open to communicate and they need to offer support to their people.

 11. Planning for and maintaining business continuity